NukeMail

 Firefox Relayrelay.firefox.com

-Backed by Mozilla, a trusted name in privacy, but the free tier is very limited and it requires a Firefox account.
-Ideal if you are already in the Firefox ecosystem and want alias-style privacy with minimal setup.
+Mozilla backs this tool for privacy but the free tier is limited.
+It needs a Firefox account.
+You'll find it ideal if you're already in the Firefox platform and want alias-style privacy with minimal setup.

 Pros